shundhammer/myrlyn/README.md

 Myrlyn is a graphical software package and repositories manager.

-You can use it to install, update or remove individual or multiple software packages, and to install or remove software patterns (groups of packages) or patches.
+You can use it to install, update or remove individual or multiple software packages or software patterns (groups of packages), and to manage software repositories.

 It uses _libzypp_ as its backend and Qt 6 as its GUI toolkit.